caizefeng/deltaspin/README.md

 ![version](https://img.shields.io/badge/version-1.0.1-blue)

-DeltaSpin is a **self-adaptive spin-constraining method** based on Constrained Density Functional Theory (cDFT).
+DeltaSpin is a **self-adaptive spin-constraining method** based on constrained Density Functional Theory (cDFT).
 It operates as an extension to the [Vienna Ab-initio Simulation Package (VASP)](https://www.vasp.at/).

 ## How to cite